Learning how to chip in golf effectively remains one of the most important methods to lowering scores.

 As you address the ball, your hands should be forward with a slight amount of shaft lean.
 With your hands slightly ahead of the ball with weight on the inner part of the left side foot.

-If you are playing a low-lofted iron, your takeaway will be low and along the ground.
+If you play a low-lofted iron, your takeaway will be low and along the ground.
 With a lob wedge, the takeaway utilizes hinged wrists to produce the steep angle needed to get the club’s leading edge under the golf ball to create spin.

 What should you chip with in golf?

-Experienced golfers chip with a variety of clubs dependent upon the situation they face on the golf course.
+Experienced golfers take their chip shots with various clubs, depending on the situation on the golf course.
 With deeper rough, a low handicapper could use a sand wedge with the hinge and hold method to create lift and generate spin.

 For high handicappers, chipping with a lower lofted iron, such as a 7-iron, allows the golfer to use a putting stroke with a forward shaft lean when chipping.